Lajahom123/devops-basics/docs/security/postgresql-managed-identity.md

 ## Application implementation shape

-The Node.js implementation should use `ManagedIdentityCredential` from Azure Identity and pass the token into `pg`.
+The Node.js implementation uses `ManagedIdentityCredential` when `AZURE_CLIENT_ID` is present and falls back to `DefaultAzureCredential` for other environments.
+It passes the token into `pg`.

 Representative shape: